Discobotdevlolhehe/discobotdevlolhehe/README.md

 ---

 If you want, I can help you add badges, or a fun “projects” section listing a few repos with weird descriptions?

+---

+ps: If all this sounds cooler than it is, don’t worry.
+I spend most days blankly staring at a terminal, Googling the same error five times in a row, and still somehow end up with the wrong fix anyway.